opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/network.rst

    .. note::

-      -  For instructions about how to test PPS, see :ref:`How Can I Test Network Performance? <en-us_topic_0115820205>`
+      -  For instructions about how to test PPS, see :ref:`How Can I Test the Network Performance of Linux ECSs? <en-us_topic_0115820205>`
       -  For instructions about how to enable NIC multi-queue, see :ref:`Enabling NIC Multi-Queue <en-us_topic_0058758453>`.

 **Use case of network QoS:**